calypsonet/keyple-plugin-cna-famoco-se-communication-java-lib/README.md

 ## Overview

-The **Keyple Plugin CNA Famoco SE Communication Java Library** is an addon to allow an application using Keyple to interact with Famoco terminals.
+The **Keyple Plugin CNA Famoco SE Communication Java Library** is an add-on to allow an application using Keyple to interact with Famoco terminals.

 The current version is based on Famoco's native SE Communication library (SeCommunicaton Library v1.7.0.)